ovh/docs/pages/bare_metal_cloud/dedicated_servers/network_ipv6/guide.en-asia.md

 The following sections contain configurations for the distributions we currently offer and the most commonly used distributions/operating systems.
 The first step is always to log in to your server via SSH or a GUI login session (RDP for a Windows server).

 On dedicated servers, the first IPv6 is declared as 2607:5300:xxxx:xxxx::.
-For example, if we've assigned your server the IPv6 range: `2607:5300:xxxx:xxxx::/64`, your server's first IPv6 is: `2607:5300:xxxx:xxxx::/64`.
-By default, this IPv6 is configured on most of the Linux distributions we offer for installation, so the gateway is already included in the configuration file.
+For example, if we've assigned your server the IPv6 range: `2607:5300:abcd:efgh::/64`, your server's first IPv6 is: `2607:5300:abcd:efgh::/64`.

+By default, the first IPv6 is configured on most of the recent Linux distributions we offer for installation, so the gateway is already included in the configuration file.
 In most cases, you won't need to add it manually.

 Please take note of the following terminology that will be used in code examples and instructions of the guide sections below: